Feeder setup

 Find the feeder on your LAN.

-After Wi-Fi joins your network, the local discovery endpoint is:
+After Wi-Fi joins your network, open the local feeder page:

 Important notes